apfohl/spaceapi-osx/README.md

 Following features are provided by this application:

+* Supports English & German as languages
-* Fetch list of all hackerspaces (which support the spaceAPI)
+* Fetches list of all hackerspaces (which support the spaceAPI)
-* Select your favourite hackerspace from a list
+* Select your favourite hackerspace from the list of available ones
-* Update status automaticlly every n seconds (choose your own)
+* Update status automatically every **n** seconds
 * Get visual notice if the space is open/closed in menurbar icon
 * Get audio-visual notice as a notification when the status changes
 * Adjust the prefs to how often you want to poll status in seconds